Wagamama: Menu

+Corporate affairs

 Environmental record

 In November 2015, the chain was named by the Marine Conservation Society as one of seven restaurants surveyed that failed to meet a basic level of sustainability in its seafood.
 However, this was later retracted, as Wagamama revealed more information about the origin of its seafood.

 Employment rights

 In December 2017, Wagamama apologised after it was revealed some workers in Finchley were warned they would face disciplinary action if calling in sick over Christmas.
 The manager of the North Finchley branch asserted it was the responsibility of staff members, according to their contracts and handbook, to find somebody to cover their shifts.
 Wagamama said this was an isolated incident, not part of its employment policy.

 Covid/quarantine losses

 During the COVID-19 pandemic and subsequent quarantine, Wagamama’s owner, The Restaurant Group closed 250 restaurants, with a loss of nearly 4,500 jobs.